afni-rwcox/ETAC-scripts/README.md

 ----- STEP 1: Warping subject anats to MNI template -----

-This is a preliminary operation, so that all subjects will be in the same 'space' for group analyses.
+This is a preliminary operation, so that all datasets will be transformed to the same 'space' for group analyses.

 Script_1A.get.template   = This script must be run first, to
                            copy the MNI template dataset from